Keeping Children Safe

 Safeguarding, Child Protection and Prevent Is Everyone's Business

-The school policy can be seen upon request (this is updated annually with the Keep Children Safe in Education (KCSIE) document).
+This is updated annually with the Keep Children Safe in Education (KCSIE) document.

 All staff and regular visitors undergo an enhanced security check to work with children and this is regularly monitored by the governors.